valentin-deschaintre/valentin-deschaintre.github.io/2020/faq.md

 <p><i><b>Q: </b>Will the submission deadline be extended because of COVID-19?</i></p>

-<p>No. All deadlines remain the same as they were originally set in the EGSR 2020 CFP.</p>
+<p>Due to the developing COVID-19 situation, we have pushed back the research papers abstract deadline to Monday April 13 and the paper submission deadline to April 17.</p>

 <p><i><b>Q: </b>Will there be support for remote presentation of papers?</i></p>

 <p>All accepted papers must have at least one author registered for the conference to present the paper.
-In the event that the presenting author is unable or unwilling to attend in person, we will provide a mechanism for remote presentation of the talk.</p>
+We will provide a mechanism for remote presentation of the talk.</p>

 <p><i><b>Q: </b>Will it be possible to attend the conference remotely?</i></p>

-<p>We hope to be able to hold a regular in-person EGSR this year, but are preparing for alternative conference formats, including both partially- and fully- virtual, depending on how the situation unfolds.
-We have not yet made a final decision about the conference format.</p>
+<p>This year’s EGSR will take place completely virtually.
+We are currently evaluating available options for remote attendance and the format and details for this are still being worked out.
+Authors of accepted papers this year will be asked to present their work remotely.
+We encourage authors to submit work to EGSR despite the altered circumstances of a virtual EGSR meeting</p>

 <p><i><b>Q: </b>For questions not listed above, whom should I contact?</i></p>